Learning Plan for Quick Mastery

 DFS/Backtracking Algorithm

-The backtracking algorithm is a purely brute-force method and is essential to master.
+Backtracking is a pure brute-force algorithm that is essential to master.

-In exams, scoring is based on the number of test cases passed.
-If you cannot write the optimal solution for some problems, you can use a backtracking algorithm for brute-force attempts.
-Although it might not pass all test cases, it can pass some, earning partial scores.
+During written tests, scores are calculated based on the number of test cases passed.
+If you cannot derive the optimal solution for some problems, writing a backtracking algorithm for brute-force enumeration can still earn you partial credit, even if it doesn't pass all test cases.

-The following articles list classic backtracking problems that are essential to understand thoroughly.
+The following listed articles contain classic backtracking problems that are indispensable and must be thoroughly understood.

 This article discusses the DFS algorithm:

-The DFS algorithm and backtracking algorithm have slight differences.
-This article introduces them and provides some code style suggestions:
+There is a slight difference between DFS and backtracking algorithms.
+This article introduces these differences and provides some code style recommendations:

-Most backtracking algorithms essentially involve permutations and combinations.
-By understanding Backtracking Algorithm for All Permutation/Combination/Subset Problems, many backtracking problems can be quickly resolved.
+The essence of most backtracking algorithms is permutations and combinations.
+Once you understand Backtracking Algorithm for All Permutation/Combination/Subset Problems, many backtracking problems can be quickly solved.

-However, there are many problems in the exercise section.
-If you have time, it is recommended to review them all.
-If time is limited, I can help select a few.
-It is recommended to install the Chrome Extension to view solutions and code on the problem pages.
+However, there are quite a few problems in the exercise section.
+If you have time, you can review them all.
+If time is limited, I can help you select a few.
+It is recommended to install the Chrome Extension to view the site's approach and solution code on the problem pages.

 BFS Algorithm

-BFS is also a brute-force algorithm that must be mastered.
-Essentially, it is a level-order traversal of a binary tree, suitable for solving shortest path problems.
+BFS is also a brute-force algorithm and is essential to master.
+Its essence is the level-order traversal of a binary tree, suitable for solving shortest path problems.

-The BFS exercises on this site are as follows:
+The BFS exercise sections on this site are as follows:

 These two chapters contain many exercises.
-If you have time, you can complete them all.
+If you have the time, you can complete all of them.
 If time is tight, I can select a few for you to practice.
-It is recommended to install the Chrome Extension to view the site's solutions and code on the problem pages.
+It is recommended to install the Chrome Extension, where you can view our solutions and code explanations on the problem pages.

 Dynamic Programming